 Walmart doesn’t charge a per-order transaction fee to sellers, and all orders are securely processed by Walmart.
 You get paid every other week, and referral fees are automatically deducted.

-As a Walmart Marketplace seller, you control, specify, and manage your return policy and customer service information, which includes a masked email address, phone number, and hours of operation.
+As an e-commerce Walmart Marketplace seller, you control, specify and manage your return policy and customer service information, which includes a masked email address, phone number, and hours of operation.
 You can communicate directly with your customers to answer their questions and resolve any issues, though Walmart requires sellers to respond to customer emails within one business day of receiving the message.

 Walmart Marketplace sellers who go down the self-fulfillment route can choose the carriers, shipping price, and Walmart shipping method they offer (it must be at least one of the five shipping methods available).
 Sellers control the transit times and order cutoff times that show up on their product listings.